top of page

 Major: Chemical Engineering

 Brenden Draney is an undergraduate student pursuing a bachelor's of science in Chemical Engineering with a minor in Chemistry.
 Brenden's research in the Calvo Group focuses on synthesizing biodegradable wound matrixes.
 In his free time, he is a proud member of the K-State Marching Band mellophone section.
 He also enjoys watching Marvel movies and hanging out with his Acacia fraternity brothers.
+Brenden's research is supported by the Johnson Cancer Research Center and a KSU College of Arts and Sciences Undergraduate Research Scholarship.

 Major: Chemistry